Understanding Maryland Expungement

 The unfortunate answer is that many people who are legally eligible for expungement do not know that their cases can be removed from their criminal records.
 Plus, the expungement laws in Maryland are some of the most difficult to understand.

-Hiring an experienced Silver Spring criminal defense lawyer like Scrofano Law’s Morgan E. Leigh will significantly lift the burden of understanding these complex laws and rigorous procedures off of your shoulders, which can make all the difference in your case.
+Hiring an experienced Silver Spring criminal defense lawyer like Scrofano Law’s Paolo Gnocchi will significantly lift the burden of understanding these complex laws and rigorous procedures off of your shoulders, which can make all the difference in your case.

 Why Expunge Criminal Convictions?